 A Google Ads app campaign is an automated campaign type that enables you to drive both installs and in-app conversion actions.
 An app campaign connects you to users across Google Search, Google Play, Google Display Network, YouTube, and AdMob.

-Once you’ve submitted a couple of lines of ad copy, some creative assets, a campaign objective, a budget, and a bid, Google Ads automatically generates your ads and caters them according to network.
+Once you’ve submitted a couple of lines of ad copy, some creative assets, a campaign objective, a budget, and a bid, Google Ads automatically generates your ads and caters to them according to the network.
 As time goes on, Google Ads identifies which copy and visual combinations drive the best results and prioritizes those over others.

 When selecting an objective for your app campaign, which will dictate Google Ads bidding and audience targeting, you have two options:

 Your bid should be the amount of money you’re willing to pay for each in-app conversion action.
 If you choose this campaign objective, you first need to set up conversion tracking so Google Ads can collect data on the users who complete particular in-app conversion actions.